Skip to main content

 Video introduction: Coriolis Effect demonstrates how the rotation of an index card can alter the path of an otherwise straight-moving particle of air.
 You can also try the experiment at home with a couple of index cards, a pen, two pieces of tape, and a pair of scissors.

-1. From the video, the path of the wind was _____ when the index card was not being rotated.
+1. From the video, the wind path was _____ when the index card was not being rotated.

 2. On the other hand, when the index card was rotating, the path of the wind became:

 The direction of rotation plays an important role.
 The Earth rotates from west to east.
-When viewed from the North Pole, the Earth seems to spin counterclockwise, while from the South Pole, it seems to spin clockwise.
-Changing the direction of rotation of the index card from counterclockwise to clockwise changes the direction that the wind is deflected.
+When viewed from the North Pole, the Earth appears to spin counterclockwise, while from the South Pole it appears to spin clockwise.
+Changing the index card's rotation from counterclockwise to clockwise reverses the direction the wind is deflected.
 Thus, the Coriolis force causes an apparent change in the wind’s direction:

 • To the right of its direction in the Northern Hemisphere